syncmylife/home-k8s-cluster/cluster.md

 ```console
 cuser@amber:~$ microk8s add-node
 ```
-* copy the join command from the output of the add-node command, its sth. like(do not forget the --worker!!):
+* copy the join command from the output of the add-node command, its something like(do not forget the --worker!!):
 ```console
 microk8s join 192.168.x.x:25000/73d4fs456452656vh6fdbv7vsda8bg52/6d7fj6456j94 --worker
 ```